elastic/ecs/rfcs/text/0040-volume-device.md

 # 0040: Volume device
 <!-- Leave this ID at 0000.
 The ECS team will assign a unique, contiguous RFC number upon merging the initial stage of this RFC. -->

-- Stage: **2 (candidate)** <!-- Update to reflect target stage.
+- Stage: **3 (finished)** <!-- Update to reflect target stage.
 See https://elastic.github.io/ecs/stages.html -->
-- Date: **2023-09-11** <!-- The ECS team sets this date at merge time.
+- Date: **2023-12-12** <!-- The ECS team sets this date at merge time.
 This is the date of the latest stage advancement. -->

 <!--
 As you work on your RFC, use the "Stage N" comments to guide you in what you should focus on, for the stage you're targeting.